 What is Misokinesia?

 Misokenesia is characterized by experiencing deeply aversive reactions when visually perceiving certain human movements.
-The reactions usually involves a feeling of annoyance, irritation, anger, and often even intense rage.
-While anxiety is associated with misokinesia, anger tends to consistently be reported as the predominant reaction.
-There is no specific criteria for the types of visual perceptions, or visual triggers, which can illicit the misokinesic reaction.
-A commonly reported characteristic of visual triggers involve movements which are described as repetitive or patterned.
-At times the person does not have to visually see that the visual trigger is occurring, but the mere awareness that it is happening can illicit a misokinesic reaction.
+The reactions usually involve a feeling of annoyance, irritation, anger, and often even intense rage.
+While anxiety is associated with misokinesia, anger tends to be reported as the predominant reaction consistently.
+There are no specific criteria for the types of visual perceptions or visual triggers which can illicit the misokinesic reaction.
+A commonly reported characteristic of visual triggers involves movements that are described as repetitive or patterned.
+At times, the person does not have to see that the visual trigger is occurring visually, but the mere awareness that it is happening can illicit a misokinesic reaction.

 Common Examples of Misokinesic Visual Triggers (MVTs)